Venkey14300/Customer_Churn_Prediction_Using_Machine_Learning/README.md

 ## 📝 Project Description

-This project focuses on predicting customer churn for a telecom company using the IBM Telco Customer Churn dataset.
+This project focuses on predicting customer churn using the Customer Churn dataset.
 The goal is to identify customers likely to leave, allowing the company to take proactive retention actions.

 The workflow covers **data preprocessing, feature engineering, outlier handling, feature selection, balancing, scaling, model training**, and **deployment** using Python and machine learning techniques.